DHI/EOMAJI-OpenEO-toolbox/README.md

 These notebooks form a complete workflow, from data retrieval and preprocessing to sharpening LST and running the ET model.

 ## Development
-For development, you can set up the environment in one of two ways:
+You are welcome to contribute to the project my making either a Pull Request or a Ticket.

+For setting up a development environment, you have two options:
 1. **Using a Dev Container**
     This repository includes a devcontainer setup, which provides a pre-configured environment for development.

 2. **Manual Setup** If you prefer a local setup
-    * Install GDAL
+    * Make sure GDAL is installed on your system.
-    * Create a virtual environment and install the package:
+    * Create a virtual environment and install the package with either pip or UV:
     ```sh
         python -m venv eomaji-env
         source eomaji-env/bin/activate # On Windows, use `eomaji-env\Scripts\activate`